SHORTLIST

 Ireland’s Capital City

-DUBLIN Orientation drive to see O’Connell Street, Georgian squares, St. Patrick’s Cathedral, and Trinity College.
-Free time.
+Take a morning orientation drive to see O’Connell Street, Georgian squares, St. Patrick’s Cathedral, and Trinity College.
+The afternoon is at leisure to enjoy this vibrant city.
 (B)

 TOUR HIGHLIGHT